raylutz/daffodil/README.md

 Data which is missing is provided as null strings, which will be ignored in apply or reduce operations, and when converted to other forms, like NumPy, will be expressed as missing data using NAN or other indicators.

+Daffodil supports the CSVJ file format, which includes a set of initial comments that are valid JSON to describe metdata and data types.
+A CSVJ file is generally also a valid CSV file with # comment lines.

 ### creation and conversion